Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Did you know?

-How to qualify for a credit card promotional offer
+How do I qualify for a credit card promotional offer?

 You usually have to meet specific requirements to be eligible for an introductory offer.
 These conditions vary but usually include:

-- New customers.
-You must be a new credit card customer, with no existing credit cards issued by the company you’re applying with.
-For example, if you have a credit card issued by American Express, you likely won’t be eligible for Amex introductory offers.
+- New customers only.
+You must be a new credit card customer, with no existing credit cards issued by the provider, or even banking group, you’re applying with.

 - Application dates.
 Some promotional offers may only be available to applicants who apply and are approved by a set date.

-- Spend requirements.
+- Spending requirements.
 Bonus point offers typically come with spend requirements, which means you’ll need to spend a certain amount by a set date to receive the points.

-Before you apply for a card with an introductory offer, make sure you fully understand these terms and conditions to ensure you can get the full value from the offer.
+Before you apply for a card with an introductory offer, make sure you fully understand the terms and conditions to ensure you can get the full value from the offer.